ur5us/insomnia.rest/gatsby/content/blog/chrome-discontinuing-apps.md

 ---

 **Don't worry!**
-The Chrome version of Insomnia will be available until 2017, but you should upgrade to the [standalone version (3.0)](/download) as soon as possible.
+The Chrome version of Insomnia will be kept available for as long as necessary, but you should upgrade to the [standalone version (3.0)](/download) as soon as possible.

 <!--more-->